Prevent youth unemployment in the early stages

-Worldwide there are 71 million unemployed young people and 156 million working young people living in poverty.
-Economic crises and climate change are making the situation worse.
-Many young people are exploited or forced to endure precarious working conditions.
-At the same time, there are lots of young, highly motivated people who have ideas for services or small businesses and are keen to put them into action, but don’t have the necessary specialist assistance, start-up capital or social network to support them.
-So their creative potential remains untapped.
-Under such circumstances, crime and migration are often the only ways to escape poverty and exploitation.
+71 million young people worldwide are unemployed and 156 million young people in employment live in poverty.
+Economic crises and climate change exacerbate this situation.
+Many young people find themselves in exploitative and insecure employment.
+Many young people are highly motivated and have ideas for services or small businesses and want to put them into practice.
+They lack professional support, start-up capital and a social network to support them.
+Thus the creative potential of the young people remains unused.
+Crime and migration are often the only way out.

 There are many reasons why access to school or vocational training is more difficult: young people have to work at home, the routes to school are insecure, the costs of transport to school and school fees are too high.
 In the case of young women, there is another reason: early pregnancies often mean that they are denied access to training.

 For these reasons, terre des hommes schweiz enables disadvantaged young people, especially girls, to gain access to qualified vocational training.
 To this end, tutoring courses at school and the teaching of technical, manual and entrepreneurial skills are promoted.
 In addition, the development of small businesses is supported.
 This enables young people to offer services and products needed by society and to improve their income.
 These measures strengthen the self-confidence and social skills of the young people.

 Agenda 2030 - Development Goal 8

 This part of the project work relates to the fulfilment of sustainable development goal 8 of Agenda 2030 (UNO).

 "Promote sustained, broad-based and sustainable economic growth, full and productive employment and decent work for all".